alexa/ask-sdk-controls/doc/userGuide.md

     `canHandleByChild` returned `true`.
 Thus we can either call the `handleFunc` directly or delegate to the selected child via `this.handleByChild`.
--   **Lines 12+**: The rest of the handle function comprises "things to do after core input handling is complete".
-One task of this post-handling code in `ShoppingCartControl` is to ensure that the category and product are in sync: e.g. if handling caused the product to change from 'carrots' to 'apples' then the `categoryControl.state.value` must be coerced to 'fruits'.
-The post-handling code also commits a new record to the shopping cart once both the product control and the number control have a value, _AND_ neither of them has any follow questions to ask.
+-   **Lines 12+**: The rest of the handle function comprises "things to do after core input handling is complete."
+One task of this post-handling code in `ShoppingCartControl` is to ensure that the category and product are in sync: E.g. if handling caused the product to change from 'carrots' to 'apples' then the `categoryControl.state.value` must be coerced to 'fruits'.
+The post-handling code also commits a new record to the shopping cart once both the product control and the number control have a value, _AND_ neither of them has any follow-up questions to ask.

 ## 4.5.
 Root control